SalzingerJ/SISR_enhanced/README.md

 ### Step 1 : Download data

-- Download the [S2-NAIP dataset](https://github.com/allenai/satlas-super-resolution/?tab=readme-ov-file#data) from the satlas superresolution repository.
+- Download the [S2-NAIP dataset](https://github.com/allenai/satlas-super-resolution/?tab=readme-ov-file#data) from the satlas superresolution repository (all four parts of the train_urban_set and val_set).
 - Extract archives so both ./train_urban_set and ./val_set are in the same root satlas data folder (set SATLAS_DATA_PATH to this folder in your .env)
 - Execute our script [TODO] to download the NAIP Near-Infrared (NIR) bands data separately.